DataFire/Integrations/integrations/generated/google_streetviewpublish/README.md

 This method returns the following error codes:

-* google.rpc.Code.INVALID_ARGUMENT if the request is malformed.
+* google.rpc.Code.INVALID_ARGUMENT if the request is malformed or if the uploaded photo is not a 360 photo.
 * google.rpc.Code.NOT_FOUND if the upload reference does not exist.
 * google.rpc.Code.RESOURCE_EXHAUSTED if the account has reached the storage limit.